 While self-affirmations are about you, there’s always opportunity to learn from the good deeds of others.
 Take these and make them your own.
 As the old saying goes, “Pay it forward.”

 At its core, self-affirmation is designed to help balance the harsh realities of frenzied life—not tip the scales of ego.
 But the bigger concern in our harried lives is forgetting ourselves in constant chaos.
-Now is the time to reaffirm your important and impact to the people around you.
+Now is the time to reaffirm your importance and impact to the people around you.
 Let your passions and virtues shine and the world around you will be a little bit brighter.